 What is "AIN" in the Olympics?
 Why Russian and Belarusian athletes can't represent their countries

-As the 2024 Olympics kick off in Paris, athletes from two countries will compete without a national title, flag or anthem — instead, they'll be referred to as "AIN."
+Now that the 2024 Olympics have kicked off in Paris, athletes from two countries will compete without a national title, flag or anthem — instead, they'll be referred to as "AIN."

 Previously, Russian athletes were permitted to compete under the Russian Olympic Committee, or "ROC," which last made its appearance during the 2020 Tokyo Olympics.
 They were allowed to compete under the "ROC" after a series of scandals curtailed their access to the Games, but that has changed for the Paris Games.